zverbatim/sandbox/quartz-demo/README.md

 # Quartz Demo

 ## About
-Print a ascii cat using the crontab styled string scheduler for quartz plugin
+Print an ascii cat using the crontab styled string scheduler for quartz plugin
 ```
     /\___/\
    (  o o  )